Skip to main content

 About Capo Milazzo

 Capo Milazzo Marine Protected Area protects the waters surrounding the dramatic limestone promontory of Capo Milazzo on Sicily's northern Tyrrhenian coast, east of the Aeolian Islands.
-Established in 2019, it is one of Italy's newest marine reserves, covering approximately 3,600 hectares of marine territory.
-The promontory juts several kilometers into the Tyrrhenian Sea, creating varied marine habitats from shallow reefs to deep waters where currents from the Strait of Messina bring nutrient-rich upwelling.
-The area is renowned for its underwater cave systems and the remarkable Piscina di Venere, a natural pool carved into the coastal rock.
+Established in 2018, it is one of Italy's newest marine reserves, covering 754 hectares of marine territory.
+[1] The promontory juts several kilometres into the Tyrrhenian Sea, creating varied marine habitats from shallow reefs to deep waters where currents bring nutrient-rich upwelling.
+The area is renowned for its underwater cave systems and the remarkable Piscina di Venere, a natural tidal rock pool at the tip of the headland.

 Wildlife Ecosystems

-The marine environment benefits from the nutrient-rich currents flowing from the Strait of Messina, supporting abundant fish populations including amberjack, barracuda, and groupers.
+The marine environment supports abundant fish populations including amberjack, barracuda, and groupers.
 Loggerhead sea turtles frequently use the waters, and the area provides feeding grounds for various pelagic species.
-Bottlenose dolphins are regularly observed, and sperm whales transit deeper waters offshore during their Mediterranean movements.
-The cliff faces provide nesting sites for Eleonora's falcons that hunt insects over the sea during autumn migration.
-The submarine caves harbor specialized fauna including rare sponges and the emblematic red coral.
+Bottlenose dolphins are regularly observed, and cliff faces provide nesting sites for Eleonora's falcons that hunt insects over the sea during autumn migration.
+The submarine caves harbour specialised fauna including rare sponges and the commercially important red coral.
+[1]

 Flora Ecosystems

-Extensive Posidonia oceanica meadows carpet the sandy substrates at moderate depths, among the healthiest in the Tyrrhenian Sea.
+Posidonia oceanica meadows carpet the sandy substrates at moderate depths, among the healthiest in the Tyrrhenian Sea.
 Rocky reef surfaces support rich macroalgal communities with Cystoseira forests in shallow water that indicate excellent ecological conditions.
-Coralline algae encrust cave walls and deeper surfaces, forming biogenic structures.
+[1] Coralline algae encrust cave walls and deeper surfaces, forming biogenic structures.
 The terrestrial vegetation of the promontory features Mediterranean maquis with euphorbias, wild olive, and capers growing from limestone crevices.
-The coastal flora includes several species endemic to the Sicilian coast adapted to the extreme wind and salt exposure of the headland.
+The coastal flora includes several species adapted to the extreme wind and salt exposure of the headland.

 Geology

 Capo Milazzo consists of Mesozoic and Cenozoic limestone forming a narrow, elongated promontory extending into the Tyrrhenian Sea.
-Intense karstification has created numerous sea caves including the famous Grotta di Polifemo and underwater cave systems explored by divers.
-The Piscina di Venere is a natural rock pool created by differential erosion of limestone layers, forming a sheltered basin that fills with each tide.
-The promontory's geological history is written in fossil-rich layers dating back over 200 million years.
+Intense karstification has created numerous sea caves including the Grotta di Polifemo, a natural cavity at the base of the headland associated with the Homeric legend of the Cyclops.
+[1] The Piscina di Venere is a natural tidal pool formed by erosion and wave action at the promontory's tip, filling with each tide.
+The promontory's geological history is recorded in fossil-rich limestone layers.
 Tectonic activity along the Calabrian arc has uplifted marine terraces visible at multiple elevations on the headland.

 Climate And Weather

 The area experiences a maritime Mediterranean climate with warm, dry summers and mild winters.
-Sea temperatures range from 14 degrees in February to 27 degrees in August.
+Sea temperatures range from about 14 °C in February to 27 °C in August.
 The promontory's exposed position creates significant wave energy during winter storms from the northwest.
-The proximity to the Aeolian Islands volcanic arc influences local ocean dynamics, with complex currents around the headland concentrating nutrients and attracting marine life.
-Summer conditions typically provide excellent diving visibility exceeding 30 meters, though occasional algal blooms can temporarily reduce clarity.
+Summer conditions typically provide excellent diving visibility exceeding 30 metres, though occasional algal blooms can temporarily reduce clarity.

 Human History